The Analyst Program

 - Skills development (client interaction, public speaking, extensive training and resources, stipends for foreign language courses and job-related professional certifications)

 - Graduate school preparation support (paid study leave, firm-covered test preparation stipend, guidance from peers and network)

 - Work perks (social and professional development events, peer and attorney mentorship, scholarship program*, stipends, external/internal speaker events, potential office transfers and travel opportunities, hybrid working model, and much more).

 *Analysts who remain at the firm for at least three years are also eligible for the selective Kobre & Kim Scholars Program, which awards recipients with up to one year’s tuition to pursue law school, business school and other graduate degrees.

 The Analyst position is open to final-year undergraduate and graduate students across the globe from any field of study or discipline.
 Analysts are typically top-ranked graduates from prestigious colleges and universities.
 Candidates should possess a minimum of a bachelor’s degree from an accredited university; a strong academic background; and excellent critical thinking, writing, research, teamwork and communication skills.

 Analysts are highly motivated and intellectually curious individuals who display a broad range of academic and extracurricular interests.
 Interest in exploring financial markets and pursuing a career in law is welcomed but not necessary.
 Analysts come from a range of disciplines including STEM, finance, social sciences, and liberal arts.
 Additional language skills that can be used in a business setting — Arabic, French, German, Hebrew, Italian, Korean, Mandarin, Portuguese, Russian, and Spanish — are not required but strongly encouraged.

 Learn more about our current analysts in the Our People section here.

 Recruiting Process & Timeline

 Analyst and Intern cohorts primarily start in late June and go through two weeks of extensive training.
 The anticipated start date for all Analysts and Summer Analyst Interns is June 20, 2023.
 An overview of the standard application and interview process can be viewed here.

-Please note that all events and interviews will be conducted virtually via Zoom unless otherwise specified.
+Please note that all events and interviews are conducted virtually via Zoom unless otherwise specified.

 Analyst Program Job Openings